jacques-gasselin/usdview-native/README.md

 macOS
 -----

+> Note: The library dependencies are build for High Sierra in the macos/deps folder already.
+You do not need to run the script if you want to run the application, only if you intend to change the USD version or the OS.

 Run the dependecies build script in the root folder

 *sh macos_build_deps.sh*

-It will download Cmake and USD and build them in a temporary location that does not affect the wider system.
+It will download Cmake and USD and build them in the macos/deps location that does not affect the wider system.